bbhat/charm/README.md

 * Usually when each applications have their own address space, switching between tasks of different applications incur high cost which includes flushing instruction / data caches / TLBs etc. This time can run into few milliseconds.
 But chARM does this in a different way to provide least context switch time.
 Basically the total of 4GB address space is allocated to different applications & the kernel at the design time.
 Each application has non-overlapping address range allocated to it from the total 4GB address space.
 The page tables are setup in such a way that each application can access only its address range.
 This implementation means, we don't have to flush the caches or the TLBs.
 The total of 4GB is not a limiting factor in Embedded systems !

-* MMU support available.
+* Full MMU support and memory protection is available.
 The Kernel process can be configured to use page sizes of 1MB / 64KB / 4KB.
 User processes can be configured to use page sizes of 64K / 4K

-* Eventually I intend to add support for graphics using OpenGL
+* A comprehensive and flexible device driver framework is provided.
+This framework makes it easy to write new kernel drivers that can be easily and accessed from other kernel drivers or user applications.
+Many common tasks such as queuing IOs, blocking, mechanisms for calling from user space etc are automatically handled by the driver framework.

 * Currently this RTOS runs on Mini210s & TQ2440 development boards.
 The timing and accuracy of the scheduled has been excellent.